OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC193 Course Content/Introduction to Open Source License Compliance Management (LFC193).md

 ![Code Modification terms](https://github.com/OpenChain-Project/Reference-Material/blob/LFC193_update_2025/OpenChain-Training/en/Online-Training-Courses/LFC193%20Course%20Content/LFC193%20Images/Ch4_Modification_2_animated_looped.gif)

 Many licenses require that modifications are documented (which is good software engineering practice to document in comments anyway!).
-Some licenses have additional obligations, such as the [Mozilla Public License](https://en.wikipedia.org/wiki/Mozilla_Public_License) (MPL), where a modified code source needs to be made available.
+Some licenses have additional obligations, such as the [Mozilla Public License](https://en.wikipedia.org/wiki/Mozilla_Public_License) (MPL), where modified source code needs to be made available.

 ### Development Tools

 All of the activities we have discussed previously are undertaken by developers.
-However, it is also important to understand that software development is a process facilitated by tools.
+However, it is also important to understand that modern software development is a process facilitated by tools.
 These are referred to as "development tools" or "development environments" and provide a level of automation to ensure efficiency.
 The consequences of using development tools can include more than manipulation of software components.
-For example, in some cases, a development tool may inject material into a software component to provide an outcome.
+For example, in some cases, a development tool may inject material into a software component to provide the desired outcome.
 It is important to be aware of this and ask questions around this to ensure developers and managers know what the final software component contains.
 Two common examples are:

-1. A tool may silently pull in dependencies with license requirements that you need to know about.
+1. A tool may silently pull in dependencies (other components) with license requirements that you need to know about.
 Usually, the tool will have an option for outputting dependencies used.

 ![Dev Tool dependency pull-in depiction](https://github.com/OpenChain-Project/Reference-Material/blob/LFC193_update_2025/OpenChain-Training/en/Online-Training-Courses/LFC193%20Course%20Content/LFC193%20Images/Ch4_DevTools_1_animated_looped.gif)

 3. There may be a silent injection of code from the tool itself under an open source license.
-This is often under the same license or a more permissive license but should be tracked regardless.
+This is often under the same license or a more permissive license than the tool but should be tracked regardless.

 ![Dev Tool own-code injection depiction](https://github.com/OpenChain-Project/Reference-Material/blob/LFC193_update_2025/OpenChain-Training/en/Online-Training-Courses/LFC193%20Course%20Content/LFC193%20Images/Ch4_DevTools_2_animated.gif)